termly/apidocs/endpoints/put_cookies.md

 # Example 1

-Creates a single cookie for a single website.
+Updates a single cookie for a single website.

 ## Request